How to Transcribe Videos for Accessibility and ADA Compliance

 Step 3: Review for Accuracy

-Even the best AI transcription requires review.
-Pay special attention to:
+Even the best AI transcription needs review.
+Pay close attention to:

 • Technical terminology or industry jargon